lovnishverma/BigData/HADOOP-installation.md

 ---

 ## **Step 1: Run a Docker Container with exposed ports**
+Note: -p 9870:9870 -p 8088:8088 is used to expose port for YARN ResourceManager UI and NameNode UI
 1. Start a Docker container using the `ubuntu:20.04` image:
    ```bash
    docker run -it -p 9870:9870 -p 8088:8088 --name hadoop-container ubuntu:20.04 /bin/bash